What Is Clinical Pilates?

 Some of the similarities between the two are that both programs are one-on-one sessions with your physio assistant and are supervised by your physiotherapist.

-You may want to consider an active rehabilitation program if you:
+You may want to consider a regular rehabilitation program if you:

 - Are in need of injury rehabilitation